-Apart from these distinctive features, significant variation is present between Homo erectus fossils from different regions.
+Apart from these features, there is significant variation among Homo erectus fossils from different regions.
 Scientists have long noted differences between the fossils from Africa and those from Indonesia and China.
 For example, the Asian fossils tend to have a thicker skull and larger brow ridges than the African specimens, and the sagittal keel described above is more pronounced.
 Homo erectus fossils from the Republic of Georgia (described in the next section) also display distinctive characteristics.
 As with Homo habilis, this diversity has prompted a classification debate about whether or not Homo erectus should be split into multiple species.
-When African Homo erectus is characterized as a separate species, it is called Homo ergaster, while the Asian variant retains the erectus species name because it was discovered first.
-This text will use the species name Homo erectus for both variants.
+When African Homo erectus is characterized as a separate species, it is called